-To successfully sell a product or service, it must be merchandised.
-Normally customers can't be expected to come to a store and riffle through crates of products, nor expected to come to an office and shuffle through file cabinets for brochures on services.
+Merchandising leads to successful product and service sales.
+Customers can't be expected to come to a store and riffle through crates of products; nor expected to come to an office and shuffle through file cabinets for brochures on services.

 A successful store or office will have products and services prominently displayed.
 The same goes for websites.

-The following are some aspects to review and help make sure that the business is properly promoting and merchandising the company's products and services:
+The following guidelines help ensure the business is properly promoting and merchandising its products and services:

-The name of the product or service is extremely important when it comes to brand awareness, and must be prominently displayed so that there is no question as to the brand, product or service.
+The name of the product or service is extremely important when it comes to brand awareness, and must be prominently displayed so that there is no question as to the brand offered.

 Be upfront with pricing.